shahanshul8052/MLApprenticeship/README.md

 # ML Apprentice Take-Home Assessment
+# logit -- raw unnormalized output of a model before applying a probability function like sigmoid, and then pass through function to get actual probabilities
 # Goal

 The goal of this assessment is to work with neural network architectures, specifically transformers and multi-task learning